Dubshott/cse15l-lab-reports/labreport3.md

 The first thing the code will go through is if the webpage is in the default `localhost:4000`.
 If it is, then it will show the final output of all the strings.
 If it isn't, then it will check the URL path that is inputted.
-If it follows exactly as `localhost:4000/add-message?s=<input>`, then it will add the input into the `String input`, and say, "<input> has been added!".
+If it follows exactly as `localhost:4000/add-message?s=<input>`, then it will add the input into the `String input`, and say, "'input' has been added!".
 Once we go back to `localhost:4000/`, then we will be able to see the inputted String.

 Therefore, the most relevant arugments are the `String input` and `String[] parameters` since it takes in the in the user's input and displays it on the screen.